scottstanfield/ryanloney.github.io/resume.md

     Assigned static DHCP reservations to network devices by MAC Address.

 **Layer 3**
-TCP/IP, IP subnetting, customer IPv4 allocation, DHCP for LAN and WAN devices,
+TCP/IP, IP subnetting, customer IPv4 allocation, ICMP for monitoring, and disabling/enabling ICMP for specific subnets for security.

 **Layer 4**
 Field experience with TCP, UDP, PPTP, packet capture, and more.
 Using